 3.4 Publication of the Company Description or prospectus

-- Information about the Company Description or the prospectus, as applicable, shall be disclosed in an announcement and.
-The Company Description or the prospectus shall be available on the Issuer’s website no later than two business days prior to the first day of trading.
-The disclosure shall make reference to the section on the Issuer’s website where the Company Description or the prospectus is available.
+Information about the Company Description or the prospectus, as applicable, shall be disclosed in an announcement.8 The Company Description or the prospectus shall be available on the Issuer’s website no later than two business days prior to the first day of trading.
+The disclosure shall include a direct link to the page on the Issuer’s website where the Company Description or the prospectus is available.

-- If the Company Description includes an offer of shares in connection to the admission to trading, the Company Description shall be made available to the public by the Issuer at a reasonable time in advance of, and at the latest at the beginning of, the offer to the public.
+If the Company Description includes an offer of shares in connection to the admission to trading, the Company Description shall be made available to the public by the Issuer at a reasonable time in advance of, and at the latest at the beginning of, the offer to the public.9

 3.5 Exemption and requirement when a prospectus is prepared

-- A Company Description is not required if the Issuer is subject to requirements to draw up and publish a prospectus.
+A Company Description is not required if the Issuer is subject to requirements to draw up and publish a prospectus.10

-- The first page of the prospectus shall contain the disclaimer text concerning Nasdaq First North set out in Appendix D.
+The first page of the prospectus shall contain the disclaimer text concerning Nasdaq First North Growth Market set out in Appendix D.

 4 Disclosure and information requirements